 PAD-US includes all areas held in public trust (public lands managed by agencies, preserves owned by nonprofits or private lands protected via conservation easement) in the United States.
 It serves many types of users and is developed through partnerships with states, among federal agencies and with national nonprofit organizations.

-The first overall PAD-US vision strategy document, prepared in 2009 and used to guide PAD-US development since, is also still available – download report, A Map for the Future (PDF, 1.8 mb) »
+The original PAD-US vision strategy document, prepared in 2009 and used to guide PAD-US development previously, is also still available – download report, A Map for the Future (PDF, 1.8 mb) »

 General Background on PAD-US System